AlessandroMirone/ABSA_presentation/README.md

 # ABSA_presentation
-Brief presentation about the implementation of a multilanguage VADER model to perform Aspect based sentiment analysis
+Brief presentation about the implementation of a multilanguage VADER model to perform Aspect based sentiment analysis on italian Tweets.

 Attached the already downloaded and split in entities data.